-- (1) The term of office of the mayor shall be 4 years. - (2) The term shall run from the 1st business day of January succeeding their election, and until their successors have been qualified. - (3) The mayor shall be sworn into office no later than January 7 at 8:00 p.m., at a time and place as shall be designated by the city clerk.
+- (1) The term of office of the mayor shall be 4 years. - (2) The term shall run from the 1st business day of January succeeding their election, and until their successor has been qualified.

+(3) The mayor shall be sworn into office no later than January 7 at 8:00 p.m., at a time and place as shall be designated by the city clerk.